adinbeslagic/91255-SMM_AI/README.md

-# Math_AI---UNIBO \\
-## Exchange semester Bologna - Statistical and Mathematical Methods for Artificial Intelligence
+# 91255 - Statistical and Mathematical Methods for Artificial Intelligence
-Four Assignments with focus on different aspects Machine Learning
+Exchange semester Bologna - Statistical and Mathematical Methods for Artificial Intelligence Four Assignments with focus on different aspects Machine Learning
 #### Assignment 1 - Machine \epsilon & Matrix condition number
 #### Assignment 2 - SVD computation of Image (dyad, k-rank appr. and compression factor) & Classification of digit images using SVD and PCA